socprime/detectflow-main/README.md

 1. Deploy ConfigMap with a static configuration for DetectFlow UI.

-Open `admin-panel-ui-configmap.yaml` from the installation package and specify a value for the following parameter:
+Open `admin-panel-ui-configmap.yaml` from this [folder](https://github.com/socprime/detectflow-main/tree/main/detectflow_kubernetes_config_files) and specify a value for the following parameter:

 Note: `NAME.NAMESPACE.CLUSTER_DOMAIN_NAME` (default: `svc.cluster.local`)